Caltex: South Africa and Botswana

+Caltex was one of the founding members of the Fuels Industry Association of South Africa (FIASA), when the organization launched in 1994.

 South Korea

 GS Caltex is Caltex's joint venture with GS Group (previously split off from LG Corporation) in South Korea.
 It was founded in May 1967 as the first private oil company in Korea.

 Taiwan

 Some Asian operations are run by Caltex (Asia) Limited, based in Taipei.

 Media

-In the 1955 movie Godzilla Raids Again, the truck that the convicts escape in has the Caltex livery on the side.
+In the 1955 movie Godzilla Raids Again, convicts escape in a truck with the Caltex livery on the side.